DPRC137/batcave/README.md

-# Batcave Website
+# Batcave Terminal

-This repository contains a simple multi-page website that re-imagines what a modern Batcave could look like.
-The pages are styled with Bootstrap and include photos sourced from Unsplash.
+This project provides a browser-based terminal inspired by Batman's Batcave.

-Open `index.html` in a browser to explore the site.
+Open `index.html` in a modern browser to interact with the command line interface.
+Type `help` to see the available commands and follow the narrative as you investigate Gotham City.

+All previous images have been removed to maintain operational secrecy.